To help you understand more about the teething timeline, we've created this guide to all things teething.

-All babies start teething at different times.
-For some, teeth can start to appear as early as three months, while others don’t start teething until after their first birthday.
+All babies start teething at slightly different times.
+For some, the signs of infant teething begin to show as early as three months, while other little ones don’t start teething until after their first birthday.

 - Bottom lateral incisors (either side of the bottom front teeth): These come through at around 10 to 16 months.

-- First Molars (back teeth): These come through at around 13 to 19 months.
+- First molars (back teeth): These come through at around 13 to 19 months.

 - Canines (often known as the ‘fang’ or ‘eye tooth’): These come through at around 16 to 23 months.

-- Second Molars: These come through at around 20 to 30 months.
+- Second molars: These come through at around 20 to 30 months.

 Most little ones will have all 20 of their milk teeth by the time they're around three years old.